OUR WORK

 College scholarships for individuals with muscular dystrophy are crucial as they help offset the financial burden of higher education, making it more accessible.

-In 2024, LAMN has awarded over $70,000 in college scholarships to individuals with muscular dystrophy.
+Since 2024, LAMN has awarded over $140,000 in college scholarships to individuals with muscular dystrophy.
 These scholarships support academic and career goals, promoting greater independence and opportunities for personal and professional growth.

 Meet Laura